DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-sorting-the-application-list-in-different-ways.md

 This priority order is problematic because:

 - users often want to process applications in other ways such as by most or least recently updated
-- the grouping makes it harder to process applications in other ways - for example, it isn't easy to view all received applications at a particular location because received applications appear in two different priority groups
+- the grouping makes it harder to process applications in other ways - for example, it isn't easy to view all received applications at a particular location because received applications appear in 2 different priority groups

 ## User need